al3ssandrocaruso/Enhanced-Abstractive-Chat-Summarization/README.md

 - emoji_m0 : If True emojis in the dataset are replaced with their aliases (TODO: according to this (link) dataset ).
 - emoji_m1 : If True it replaces emojis in the dataset with custom tokens containing their most similar words based on a W2V model which was trained on a twitter dataset (TODO:link to dataset) and finetuned on Samsum dataset.
 - keyword : If True KeyBert is used to build and add to the dataset new custom tokens containing the keywords it is capable to retrieve from each utterance.
-- slang : If True the model is trained on a dataset in which slang expressions and abbreviations are replaced with their corresponding actual meaning (TODO: link to slang.csv)
+- slang : If True the model is trained on a dataset in which slang expressions and abbreviations are replaced with their corresponding actual meaning.

 As for now, the supported combinations of these parameters are: ```emoji_m1 + slang + keyword```, ```emoji_m1 + keyword```